ktomk/pipelines/README.md

 for your pipeline by name or file with `-e`, `--env` and `--env-file` options.

+Environment variables are also loaded from dot env files named `.env.dist` and `.env` and processed in that order before the environment switches.

 A full display of the pipelines utility options and arguments is available via `-h`, `--help`.